-- Hotel credit cards are similar in that you may earn multiple points for hotel stays, and you may be limited to redeeming those points for hotel stays.
+- Hotel credit cards are similar in that you may earn multiple points for hotel stays and you may be limited to redeeming those points for hotel stays.

 When you make a purchase on your travel credit card, the card issuer awards points or miles to your account.
 Typically, rewards or bonuses are paid out after your statement closes or within one or two billing cycles.
-You should see your rewards balance when you access your account online, and it should also appear on your billing statement.
+You should see your rewards balance when you access your account online, and it also should appear on your billing statement.
 This varies by credit card, so check with your card issuer.

 Also, check with your card issuer for details on how to redeem your rewards.
 Generally, there are two ways you can redeem your credit card rewards: You can redeem them as a statement credit, or you can pay for travel with your points or miles.
-In some cases, you may be able to transfer your points to another eligible rewards program.
+In some cases, you might be able to transfer your points to another eligible rewards program.